-Check out our EC-SPR analysis modules for your electrochemistry research:
+Check out our flow injection analysis modules for your life science research:

 included with BI-2000 series

-Our electrochemical SPR technique is useful for a variety of applications:
+Our flow injection SPR technique and high-sensitivity instruments are perfect for a variety of life science applications:

 Our BI-SPR techniques are very useful for label-free, real-time monitoring of the affinity and kinetics of antibody-antigen and ligand-receptor interactions.
 The concentration and distribution of target sites can yield important information about the functional consequences of binding, antibody characterization, immunogenicity, and more.
 Within research, antibodies have been used to elucidate details of biological processes and pinpoint therapeutic targets.
 Immunosensing is a powerful analytical technique that can be used for specific analysis and detection of a large variety of biomolecules, and our instruments provide the sensitivity necessary for superior results.